 Filter parameters are different for different color components.
 After reference samples of a color plane are processed by a derived filter, they are clipped to the range that depends on the bit depth specified for the color component (e.g., [0,1023] for a bit depth of 10 bits).

 Reference filtering flag is signalled in AMVP mode in dependence of a LIC flag.
-The decoder-side flowchart of indication in AMVP mode is shown in Fig. 3.
+The flowchart of indication in AMVP mode on decoder side is shown in Fig. 3.
 The method is not applied in AMVP-merge mode.
 When LIC flag is on and reference filter flag is off, samples of a reference block are processed by LIC process.
 When LIC flag is on and reference filter flag is on, samples of a reference block are processed by the proposed method.
 When LIC flag is off neither LIC, not the proposed method is applied.